 1) Camera Performance of the Nokia 6

-Let’s start the article going on with the camera performance of the Nokia 6.
+Let’s start the article with the camera performance of the Nokia 6.
 Specs wise, the Nokia 6 rocks a 16MP camera at the back of the phone, paired with an 8MP sensor on the front.
 Both the cameras come with a f/2.0 aperture size.

 Honestly, the Nokia 6’s camera performance is average, at least for the asking price.
 The Nokia 6 excels when it comes to macro shots with good details and beautiful bokeh effect (software processing applied here).

-Overall, the camera performance of the Nokia 6 is mediocre and the fact that it goes against the likes of Moto G5 Plus and Honor 6X which are really better phones when it comes to camera performance.
+Overall, the camera performance of the Nokia 6 is mediocre and the fact that it goes against the likes of Moto G5 Plus and Honor 6X which are better phones when it comes to camera performance.

 Day-to-Day Real Life Performance

 Another place where the Nokia 6 struggles.
 The smartphone is fuelled by the Snapdragon 430 chipset, along with the Adreno 505 GPU, which is present on smartphones such as Xiaomi Redmi 3s, Yu Yureka Black, and Lenovo K6 Power.
-The chipset is aided with 3 GB of RAM and 32 GB of internal storage.
+The chipset comes with 3 GB of RAM and 32 GB of internal storage.

 Furthermore, the Nokia 6 runs pure Android 7.1.1 Nougat which is an advantage as it will get the future software updates with ease.
 In the meanwhile, the device picked up two software updates, which brought it to August security patch version.

 We found that the performance on the Moto G5 Plus and the Xiaomi Redmi Note 4 is buttery smooth and both the phones exceed our expectation in this department.
-Overall the Nokia 6 can be used as a daily driver but if you are performance enthusiast the Nokia 6 may not appeal to you.
+Overall the Nokia 6 can be used as a daily driver, but if you are performance enthusiast, the Nokia 6 may not appeal to you.